larakelly-iturriaga/larakelly-iturriaga.github.io/_pages/research.md

 My research focuses on **the role of language distance in bilingual language processing**. **Language distance** can be defined as the overlap between linguistic (e.g., lexical, phonetic, morphosyntactic, orthographic) features across languages.
 Specifically, I look at whether **L1-L2 distance affects bilingual lexical access**.

 As part of my PhD research, I'm currently exploring bilinguals' L2 word recognition, more specifically, how bilinguals process **interlingual homographs**, i.e., words with identical spelling and different meanings across languages.
-For instance, how Turkish-English bilinguals process words like *bay*, gentleman in Turkish; or how Spanish-English bilinguals process *pan*, bread in Spanish.
+For instance, how Turkish-English bilinguals process words like *bay*, gentleman in Turkish; or how Spanish-English bilinguals process *pie*, foot in Spanish.
 To explore the role of L1-L2 distance in bilingual language processing, I'm comparing **bilingual speakers of close vs distant languages** from different linguistic contexts:
 1. Study 1, comparing **Turkish-English** and **Spanish-English bilinguals** from *monolingual communities*
 2. Study 2, comparing **Basque-Spanish** and **Catalan-Spanish bilinguals** from *bilingual communities*